fermyon/developer/content/spin/v2/triggers.md

 > Please note: You can not `spin deploy` an application to Fermyon Cloud if it uses `cron` because non-HTTP triggers are not supported in Fermyon Cloud.

-Let's look at how the [experimental Cron trigger for Spin](https://github.com/fermyon/spin-trigger-cron) allows you to deploy a web application that is driven by time.
+Let's look at how the [experimental Cron trigger for Spin](https://github.com/fermyon/spin-trigger-cron) allows you to deploy an application that runs on a schedule.
 A Cron trigger maps a cron expression (a schedule) to a specific component.
 For example:

 <!-- @nocpy -->